7 min read

 Kloofendal Nature ReserveKloofendal Nature Reserve

-he trails are varied and well-kept, and the longest is a two-hour route, commanding stellar views from the park’s central heights.
+The trails are varied and well-kept, and the longest is a two-hour route, commanding stellar views from the park’s central heights.
 Look out also for guided visits with the South African Archaeological Society.

 Walter Sisulu National Botanical Gardens

-Walter Sisulu Botanical Gardens, JohannesburgAlso in the Roodepoort area is the Walter Sisulu National Botanical Gardens —a superbly managed park centred on a fascinating showcase of indigenous flora interspersed with romantic shaded lawns.
 Tickets are R100 for adults, R25 for children, free entry for kids under 6, and free entry for pensioners on Tuesdays.
-Cheap at the price—you get to spend quality time with rare cycads and succulents, or meander along streambanks full of river bushwillows and white stinkwoods.
+Cheap at the price, you get to spend quality time with rare cycads and succulents, or meander along streambanks full of river bushwillows and white stinkwoods.

 The gardens also contain the dramatic Witpoortjie waterfall, home to a family of Verreaux’s eagles, and a 2-hour geological trail along the Roodekrans Ridge, which loops back to the gardens.
-There’s even a chance of spotting jackals who are occasional visitors to the lonelier heights.
+There’s even a chance of spotting jackals, who are occasional visitors to the lonelier heights.

 Delta ParkCosmos as Delta Park, Johannesburg

 Delta Park is the central suburbs’ biggest natural space, spanning 104 dog-friendly hectares along the Braamfontein Spruit River.
-Situated between Victory Park, and Craighall Park, Delta is named for the Greek letter due to its triangular outline and is much-loved by mountain bikers walkers, joggers, and kids.
+Situated between Victory Park and Craighall Park, Delta is named for the Greek letter due to its triangular outline and is much-loved by mountain bikers, walkers, joggers, and kids.

 The terrain is a patchwork of grasslands, woodlands, and bird-haunted dams, and every March, you can wander among vast explosions of pink and white cosmos blossoms.
 The Spruit (stream) can sometimes be a little stinky, with litter arriving from upstream, but Delta Park’s thousands of devotees feel it’s a price well worth paying.